freerobby/blog/source/housecleaning/index.markdown

 Fold out table, seats four as shown, or six with lip folded out.
 Additional two chairs (unseen) **are** included (6 total).

+Table itself is pretty worn.
+Looks great with a table cloth, but you'd probably want to refinish it if you want it bare.

+Solid maple so you may need some help loading it into a vehicle.

 ![Kitchen Table](http://robby-blog.s3.amazonaws.com/housecleaning/table.jpg)

 ## Appliances